DizzyduckAR/BotPlace/README.md

 Added:<br>
 New landing Home (missing some data. will help Guide Users)<br>
 New Data get Class to handle most of the data get/set on Threads<br>
 New Init Path.
-App will now first init the window and then start loading Elements to it.<br>
+The app will now first init the window and then start loading Elements to it.<br>
-Home Button now Reset UI correct.<br>
+Home Button now Reset UI correctly.<br>
 Added Warning to Load Bot and Push To WebApp<br>

-New Function Type "UIFunc" Allow Developer Control Elements in the Bot UI. get data set data and more.<br>
+The new Function Type "UIFunc" Allow Developer Control Elements in the Bot UI. get data set data and more.<br>
-The new function let Developer Add his own drop down menus Data when the bot load or if action on the app accord. <br>
+The new function lets Developer Add his own drop-down menus Data when the bot load or if action on the app accord. <br>

 Developer Data Push:<br>
 Added Push to web app.<br>
-system will auto detect and build all the data into the web app.<br>
+system will auto-detect and build all the data into the web app.<br>
 Developer can run local changes to his Online bots and simply save everything in one Click.<br>
 Demo user cant Push Data..<br>